 Cleaning Caddy – Just like a gift basket, but with a purpose.
 Choose high quality products that they might not get otherwise, like Castile Soap.
-Or even better, create homemade and easy on the environment cleaning products from Clean my space or Queen of Green proven recipes.
+Or even better, create homemade and easy on the environment cleaning products from Clean my space proven recipes.

 Laundry Folder – For the friend that wants laundry folded “the right way“ how about a Folding Board?

 What to get to your disorganized friend (who wants to get organized)

 How about an hour of consulting with me? – I’d be happy to help your friend with some tips.
 Email me for details.